What are the different types of homes?

 - Bungalows and ranch homes

-First-time homebuyers turn to single-family homes for their affordability, but they also come with all the amenities and benefits of homeownership.
+A single-family home is a popular choice for first-time buyers, offering privacy, space and full control over the property.
 Paying off a reasonable mortgage bill is a great step forward in building your personal wealth.
 Over time, you’ll have built a solid portfolio of equity that can be leveraged for another investment or property purchase.

 2. Apartments